Robert Guiscard: Against the Byzantines

 In his last campaign, Guiscard attacked the Byzantine Empire itself, supporting the cause of Raiktor, a monk who claimed to be deposed emperor Michael VII.
 Even after it was clear that Raiktor was lying, Robert didn't stop, believing that he himself had the right to rule the Byzantine Empire since Constantine Doukas, son of the real Michael VII, had once been proposed to his daughter Olympias.

-In May 1081 Robert sailed with an army of Norman and Lombard troops (1,300 knights according to Geoffrey Malaterra, up to 10,000 troops according to Orderic Vitalis).
-In October 1081 defeated Alexios I Komnenos in the Battle of Dyrrachium, and by 1082 he had occupied Corfu and Durazzo.
+In May 1081, Robert sailed with an army of Norman and Lombard troops (1,300 knights according to Geoffrey Malaterra, up to 10,000 troops according to Orderic Vitalis).
+In October 1081, he defeated Alexios I Komnenos in the Battle of Dyrrachium, and by 1082 he had occupied Corfu and Durazzo.
 In 1083, however, he was forced to return to Italy to help Pope Gregory VII, who was being besieged in Castel Sant'Angelo by Henry IV.
 In May 1084 Guiscard entered Rome, and forced Henry to retreat.
 A revolt of the citizens led to a three-day sack of the city, after which Robert escorted the Pope out of the city.
 Guiscard's son Bohemond, who had remained in the Balkans, had by this time lost his father's conquests.
 Robert returned to the Balkans and reoccupied Corfu and Cephalonia, with the help of Ragusa and other dalmatian cities under the rule of king Demetrius Zvonimir.

 Death

 On 17 July 1085, Guiscard died of a fever in Cephalonia, at Atheras, north of Lixouri.
 His remains were brought back to Italy, and he was buried in the Hauteville family mausoleum, the Abbey of Santissima Trinità in Venosa.
 The town of Fiskardo in Cephalonia is named after him.
-On his epigraph there are four Latin verses; the last one reads "Hic terror mundi Guiscardus", which translates to "Here (lies) Guiscard, terror of the world".
+On his epigraph there are four Latin verses; the last one reads "Hic terror mundi Guiscardus", which is translated as: "Here (lies) Guiscard, terror of the world".